How To Know When A Noise Is Too Loud For Your Ear

 The National Institute for Occupational Safety and Health (NIOSH) has recommended that all worker exposures to noise should be controlled below a level equivalent to 85 dBA for eight hours to minimize hearing loss.

-What Should I Do If Am In A Very Noisy Environment
+What Should I Do If I Am In A Very Noisy Environment

-If it’s within you power, move away from that location.
+If it’s within your power, move away from that location.

 If you cannot move away from that location, report to your superior and request for hearing protection device.

 OSHA recommends “Hearing Conservation Programs”.
-This program require employers to measure noise levels, provide free annual hearing exams and free hearing protection, provide training, and conduct evaluations of the adequacy of the hearing protectors in use unless changes to tools, equipment and schedules are made so that they are less noisy.
+This program requires employers to measure noise levels, provide free annual hearing exams and free hearing protection, provide training, and conduct evaluations of the adequacy of the hearing protectors in use unless changes to tools, equipment, and schedules are made so that they are less noisy.

 General Noise Control Plan

-It can be controlled at this three (3) levels:
+It can be controlled at these three (3) levels:

 • Administrative control: Reducing the exposure limit via job scheduling.

-• Provide hearing protection device like the ear plug or ear muff.
+• PPE: Provide a hearing protection device like an ear plug or ear muff.

 Everything you should know about PPE